michaelssavage/new-music-releases/README.md

 # new-music-releases

-Automatically collect my saved artist's new releases and add to a Spotify playlist.
+Automatically collecting my saved artist's new releases and adding them to a Spotify playlist.

 [New Music Releases write-up](https://michaelsavage.ie/projects/new-music-releases)